Children of Incarcerated Parents Project

 Promoting the health and well-being of the children of incarcerated parents

-Children whose parents are incarcerated are five to six times more likely to be incarcerated than are their peers.
-They are inadvertent victims of their parents’ crimes and many find themselves deprived emotionally, socially, and financiallyparticularly when a parent is incarcerated.
+Children whose parents are incarcerated are at risk for developing anti-social behaviors.
+They are inadvertent victims of their parents’ crimes and many find themselves deprived emotionally, socially, and financially—particularly when a parent is incarcerated.